igormiktor/CARRTv3/notes/ResistorCalculations.md

 is always under 3.3V.

 * Input V = 5.25 V
-* R1 = 330 Ohm
+* R1 = 1.5K Ohm
-* Output V = 3.30 V
+* Output V = 3.12 V and 1.4 mA
-* R2 = 560 Ohm
+* R2 = 2.2K Ohm
 * Ground

-Note that when the input voltage drops to 3.2V, the output voltage is 2.0V.
+Note that when the input voltage drops to 3.2V, the output voltage is 1.9V (and at 0.86 mA).
 This is sufficient voltage to drive RPi to read the gpio pin as a digital "1".

 ## Encoders